Southwestern Public Health accelerates second doses

 Article content

-Starting Thursday, June 24, Southwestern Public Health is inviting adults aged 18-and-older to rebook an earlier second dose if they had their first mRNA dose (Pfizer or Moderna) on or before May 30.
+Southwestern Public Health is now inviting adults aged 18-and-older to rebook an earlier second dose if they had their first mRNA dose (Pfizer or Moderna) on or before May 30.

-“As a reflection of regional vaccine supply and our desire to get people vaccinated quickly, we’re opening eligibility for earlier second doses to more people in tandem with our partners at Middlesex-London,” said Dr. Joyce Lock, Medical Officer of Health at Southwestern Public Health in a media release.
-“This also allows primary care and pharmacies to maximize their vaccine supply and helps us fill any cancelled appointments with people waiting for a second dose.
-Our goal is to ensure vaccine is in arms, not in freezers.”
+“As a reflection of regional vaccine supply and our desire to get people vaccinated quickly, we’re opening eligibility for earlier second doses to more people in tandem with our partners at Middlesex-London,” said medical officer of health Dr. Joyce Lock.

 Southwestern Public Health accelerates second doses Back to video